Join the global movement for debt justice!

 Too much debt causes poverty and inequality by extracting wealth and enriching the 1%.

-Support campaigners in Mozambique and ask your MP to change the law so that UK banks can no longer issue secret loans.
+Support campaigners in Mozambique and ask your why the UK hasn't investigated London banks in a scandal around secret loans.

 Quick answers about debt